Publication

 April 18, 2024

-Haynes and Boone, LLP Associates Chris Hamborsky and Carlos Rendon authored an article for ABA Journal discussing how recent developments in the law raise the possibility of additional liability for commercial lenders.
+Haynes Boone Associates Chris Hamborsky and Carlos Rendon authored an article for ABA Journal discussing how recent developments in the law raise the possibility of additional liability for commercial lenders.

 Read an excerpt below.